CCTV - Do It Yourself Tutorial

 There are few other values like backlight compensation, auto iris, auto white balance etc. There is many cameras on the market.
 Even if technical specs are same, you can see the difference comparing them side by side.
 We make sure all our cameras are the highest quality.
 We test weekly tens of cameras and usually only few of them qualify to be offered to our customers.

-Now let’s focus on DVR unit.
-Today nobody uses VCR’s anymore.
+Now let's focus on DVR unit.
+Today nobody uses VCR's anymore.
 All modern CCTV systems are based on DVR.
-DVR is a time lapse video recording device, multi-channel multiplexer and web server.
+Digital Video Recorder is a time lapse video recording device, multi-channel multiplexer and web server.
 All in one.
 All our DVR units have following features:

 - multi channel capability (can support many cameras)

-- triplex function (record, playback and remote access, all can be done at the same time)
+- pentaplex function (live view, record, playback, backup and remote access, all can be done at the same time)

 - recycle function (it overwrites oldest data with the newest keeping always last few weeks of video)